snadrus/tuitop/README.md

 ## Progress
  - Verified good: CView (/verifications/compositor) and tcellblit (its example)
  - In Progress: A working "final" layout, minus a usable new-window API

+## Blog
+ - Had to fork tcellterm b/c it was incompatible with cview
+ - Had to fork cview because it was impossible to make the window decorations as I wanted.
+     Plan: make these decorations in the regular window draw code.